-You’ll have no shortage of options in Kampot.
+You’ll find no shortage of restaurants and cafes in Kampot.
 Below are a few of our favorites!

 - Laundry Café: If you’re wanting to get some laundry done and craving a good ol’ fashioned burger, look no further than the Laundry Café.
 Yes, they will do your laundry and while you wait, you can chow down on a super tasty burger

 - Wonderland Ice Cream Shop: In the Cambodia heat, who doesn’t want something sweet to cool down with?
 From vegan options to every flavor under the sun, you won’t be disappointed with their popsicle and frozen yogurt offerings.

 - Khmer Root Café: If you are looking for authentic Khmer food, head to this bamboo hut establishment.
 Located in the more “rural” side of Kampot, Khmer Root Café serves up dishes like massaman curry and chicken with Kampot pepper seasoning.